 View original post 620 more words

-Release: Friday, October 2, 2015 [Theater] Written by: Taylor Sheridan Directed by: Denis Villeneuve In Sicario (Spanish for 'hit man') we get to take a tour south of the U.S.-Mexico border, heading to Ciudad Juárez to infiltrate the infamously violent and complex system of drug cartels that has consumed Juárez so completely it has become responsible for the random abductions of … Continue reading Sicario
+Release: Friday, October 2, 2015 [Theater] Written by: Taylor Sheridan Directed by: Denis Villeneuve In Sicario we get to take a tour south of the U.S.-Mexico border, heading to Ciudad Juárez to infiltrate the infamously violent and complex system of drug cartels that has consumed Juárez so completely it has become responsible for the random abductions of tourists and citizens … Continue reading Sicario

 Panic time is now over as I have finally found something to talk about this Thursday.
 (Why don't I have a DVD plan with Netflix yet?
 That would surely eliminate some of this stress of finding movies I want to see only to be denied by a limited viewing availability.
 Oh, wait.
 That's right.
 It … Continue reading TBT: National Lampoon’s Van Wilder (2002)